 On February 10, 2020, the Company and Andretti Autosport 6, Inc. ("AA"), a race team participating in the IndyCar Series sanctioned by INDYCAR, LLC (the "Series"), entered into a Sponsorship Agreement (the "Sponsorship Agreement") effective January 1, 2020 through December 31, 2020, whereby the Company agreed to sponsor AA's Car #88 participation in the Series on a full-time basis.
-In exchange for AA's participation in the Series, the Company agreed to a sponsorship fee in the total amount of approximately, \$1.3 million of which \$0.7 million will be paid in cash due and payable in four installments and \$0.6 million in unregistered shares of common stock of the Company.
+In exchange for AA's participation in the Series, the Company agreed to a sponsorship fee in the total amount of approximately, \$1.3 million of which \$0.7 million due and payable in cash in four installments and \$0.6 million in unregistered shares of Common Stock of the Company.